dragonflydb/documentation/README.md

-# documentation
+# Documentation Website

-Dragonfly documentation for users
+This documentation site is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.